 Getting to know other tenants can also ease the inevitable emotions and feelings of loss that accompany moving from a long-time home with so many memories.
 Knowing that others experienced the same feelings – and that they eased over time – is comforting.

 You can always invite friends and family members to visit you, or go visit them.
-If you don’t drive, Trailblazer Transit service can take you where you need to go in McLeod and Sibley counties.
+If you don’t drive, Trailblazer Transit service can take you where you need to go in McLeod, Sibley or Wright counties.